calum-hughes/calum-hughes.github.io/_talks/2022-04-28-A-Visual-Introduction-to-Homology-and-homotopy.md

 location: "The University of Sheffield"
 ---

-A 20 minute talk to first and second year undergraduate students introducing the ideas behind (simplicial) homology and homotopy in a visual way.
+Slides for a 20 minute talk to first and second year undergraduate students introducing the ideas behind (simplicial) homology and homotopy in a visual way.